Anyboard/anyboard-studio/src/docs/components/FabricCanvas.md

 # FabricCanvas.vue

-FabricCanvas.vue is a vue comoponent which includes the html5 canvas element, which is what the user will draw their game board on.
+FabricCanvas.vue is a vue component which includes the html5 canvas element, which is what the user will draw their game board on.

 ## Template